 Outside of the university system my career has included work in both the public and private sectors.
-For the past four years I have been the archaeologist in the Utah Governor’s Office where I administer the permitting system for archaeological work on state lands and advise state agencies in archaeological law and policy.
+For the past five years I have been the archaeologist in the Utah Governor’s Office where I administer the permitting system for archaeological work on state lands and advise state agencies in archaeological law and policy.
 In conjunction with my earlier work in cultural resource management, I have directed the survey of thousands of acres and the excavation of over 40 archaeological sites throughout the region (ranging from Paleoarchaic rockshelters to Fremont and Anasazi habitation sites to pioneer forts and homesteads).

 Social/Cultural Anthropology (ANTH101G)